pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  Decision trees and multiclass classifiers.
 All examples from the O'Reilly book on ML.

 **Link to work:**  Checkout the Jupyter notebook from the folder called decision-trees and multiclass classifiers under the ml-with-python project.

+### Day28: 4th August 2017
+**Today's progress:**  Random Forest Decision trees and Multilayer Perceptrons.
+All examples from the O'Reilly book on ML.

+**Link to work:**  Checkout the Jupyter notebook under the ml-with-python project.